 Jupiter is the largest planet in our solar system and the fifth planet from the Sun, after Mercury, Venus, Earth, and Mars.
-It’s named for Jupiter, the Greek equivalent to Zeus, the king of the gods.
+It’s named for Jupiter, the Roman equivalent to the Greek’s Zeus, the king of the gods.
 Humans first recorded sighting this world in 7th or 8th century Babylonia.

 Here are 10 interesting Jupiter facts, as well as essential data about this gas giant.